ygame11092017/ykit-wiki/ios/README.md

     return YES;
 }

-- xxxxxxxxxxxxxxxxxx: notification for user, it is provided by YGame ( please contact with YGame )
+- DDDDD: remind content for user ( please ask value of `DDDDD` from YGame )

 ```
 - In the previous code, we provide two callback functions.
 There are handleLoginWithCompletion and handleLogoutWithCompletion.
 You may use these functions to call login or logout with your server